TUDelft-PRIME-Books/Linear-Algebra/Chapter2/SolutionSets.md

 ```

-Note that, if we had changed the right hand side of our first equation to $a$, $a\neq0$, and the second one to anything but $2a$, the system would have had no solutions at all.
+Note that, if we had changed the right-hand side of our first equation to $a$, $a\neq0$, and the second one to anything but $2a$, the system would have had no solutions at all.
 The two equations would in that case describe two parallel planes.

 ::::